 Weekly Class Participation: ES302 is a methods course that emphasizes hands-on activities and skill building.
-It is not a traditional "lecture" course, but one in which students are expected to actively engage active learning modules with their peers and instructor.
-Successful completion of the course is based on inclass student participation and collective interaction.
-As such, student work activities and progress will be checked at the end of each three-hour class period.
+It is not a traditional "lecture" course, but one in which students are expected to engage active learning modules with their peers and instructor.
+Successful completion of the course is based on in-class student participation and collective interaction.
+As such, student work activities and progress will be spot checked at the end of select class periods.
 Students will be assigned weekly lab activities with a short introduction and overview of required methodology.
-Progress on weekly assignments will be assessed at the end of each class period, beginning in the last 20 minutes of class.
 Assessment will involve one-on-one debriefing with the instructor and clear demonstration of student achievement.
 Class participation points are available to students who demonstrate adequate weekly progress on their in-class assignments.
-Students who are absent or leave class prior to the last 20 minutes of the class without instructor assessment will receive a "zero".